 With respect to linzagolix, in 2018 the first compound from the oral gonadotropin-releasing hormone, or GnRH, receptor antagonist class received regulatory approval in the United States for the treatment of pain associated with endometriosis.
-AbbVie Inc. has been commercializing elagolix, brand named Orilissa, in the United States since August 2018, and has publicly stated intentions to submit a regulatory application for the uterine fibroids associated with heavy menstrual bleeding indication in 2019.
-We are aware of one other oral GnRH receptor antagonist product candidate being developed in Phase 3 clinical trials for the endometriosis and uterine fibroids indications, relugolix from Myovant Sciences, Inc. We also anticipate competing with GnRH receptor agonists, including Lupron (leuprolide acetate), marketed by AbbVie Inc. and Takeda Pharmaceuticals, Visanne (dienogest), which is approved for the treatment of endometriosis outside the United States and is marketed by Bayer.
+AbbVie Inc. has been commercializing elagolix, brand named Orilissa, in the United States since August 2018, and submitted a regulatory application for its uterine fibroids indication in August 2019.
+We are aware of relugolix (Myovant Sciences, Inc.), another oral GnRH receptor antagonist product candidate being developed in Phase 3 clinical trials for the endometriosis and uterine fibroids indications.
+In 2019, Myovant reported positive 6-month results for the two Phase 3 trials in the fibroid indication (LIBERTY 1 and 2) and stated it would file a MAA and a NDA on the basis of 52-week treatment data in the first quarter of 2020 and in April 2020, respectively.
+We also anticipate competing with GnRH receptor agonists, including Lupron (leuprolide acetate), marketed by AbbVie Inc. and Takeda Pharmaceuticals, Visanne (dienogest), which is approved for the treatment of endometriosis outside the United States and is marketed by Bayer.
 Ulipristal acetate, a Selective Progesterone Receptor Modulator (or SPRM) which is approved for the treatment of moderate-to-severe symptoms of uterine fibroids outside the United States and is marketed by Gedeon Richter in Europe and other regions, and by Allergan in Canada.
-Ulipristal acetate experienced severe label restrictions regarding usage in 2018 due to post marketing liver safety issues.
+Severe label restrictions regarding usage of Ulipristal acetate were added in 2018 due to post marketing liver safety issues.
 Allergan had submitted an NDA for ulipristal acetate but disclosed receipt of a complete response letter (CRL) from the FDA in August 2018 indicating that the NDA was not approvable in its current form and requesting additional information.
 Recently, Bayer Schering which was conducting an exhaustive clinical development program for Vilaprisan for the treatment of uterine fibroids and endometriosis, announced that it would be stopping its development activities.
 In addition, oral contraceptives and nonsteroidal anti-inflammatory drugs, or NSAIDs, are routinely used as a first-line therapy for the treatment of symptoms associated with endometriosis and uterine fibroids and have a meaningful success rate at mitigating the symptoms associated with these conditions.